DarraghReid/eden/TESTING.md

 ![Responsive](assets/images/testing-imgs/responsive-1.png)

-[Eden](https://darraghreid.github.io/eden/) site was tested across a range of devices and intenet browsers to assess the responsiveness of the site.
+[Eden](https://darraghreid.github.io/eden/) site was tested across a range of devices and internet browsers to assess the responsiveness of the site.
 The site was also tested on all available devices in Google Dev Tools to ensure it was visually appropriate on all screen sizes.

 NOTE:
 * Each element in the Home Screen has its own transition period set in style.css.
 Please allow a few seconds for each element to transition to its appropriate size and position when inspecting it Dev Tools.